sebarmano/sebarmano.github.io/source/blog/2016-04-28-field-notes-00001-json.html.md

 ---
-title: Learned 00001 - Javascript Objects vs JSON
+title: Field Notes 1 - Javascript Objects vs JSON
 date: 2016-04-28 3:24 UTC
-tags: learned, json, javascript, objects
+tags: notes, json, javascript, objects
 ---

 Today I've learned something about **Javascript Objects** and **JSON**.
 JSON stands for _Javascript Object Notation_.
-It is widely used in APIs because as its name mentions, it is compatible with Javascript, which is by far the most used client side language.
+It is widely used in APIs because as its name mentions, it is compatible with Javascript, which is by far the most used web client side language.

 JSON looks a lot like a Javascript object.

 However, despite being compatible, JSON has a minor (but important) difference with a regular Object.
 Here are two examples, the first is a plain Javascript